webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 - install the version of the *ISRG Root X1* cert which is **cross signed (issued) by *DST Root CA X3***. https://letsencrypt.org/certs/isrg-root-x1-cross-signed.der into the *Trusted Certification Authorities* (or Intermediate Certification Authorities) machine store using certlm.msc.
 - You may need to reboot to see the effect.

 If no other solution works or for any other reason you cannot update client trusts stores etc or require other broader compatibility, you may need to consider moving your certificate to a new Certificate Authority.
 Certify The Web supports a range of built-in [alternatives](../guides/certificate-authorities).
+You could also alternatively use a front-end proxy service such as Caddy, nginx, Apache, or a hosted DNS proxy service like Cloudflare, but these require significant changes to implement.

 ## Clients (browsers etc)
 If your site is working for most devices but not for some, the problem is with their trust store (their list of trusted root certificate).